Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

 where $L_{\mathrm {piezo}}$ and $L_{\mathrm {gap}}$ are the piezostack length (9 mm) and the gap size, respectively.
-However, the actual strain experienced by the sample often deviates from $\epsilon_{\mathrm {nom.}}$ due to two major factors.
-The first is differential thermal strain between the sample and the strain cell, which primarily shifts the effective zero-strain point.
-The thermal strain from the piezostacks is eliminated by the strain cell configuration \cite{hicksPiezoelectricbasedApparatusStrain2014a}.
-On the other hand, the thermal expansion coefficient of $\alpha$-MnTe is approximately $1.6\times10^{-5}$ K$^{-1}$ \cite{minikayevUnitcellDimensionsAMnTe2015}.
-As a result, the thermal strain arising from the mismatch between the titanium frame and the sample is less than $-0.07 \%$ when cooling from 300 K to 100 K, which is negligible compared to the experimental strain range.
-In principle, we can tune the strain across nominal zero-strain point.
-In practice, however, the strain environment in $\alpha$-MnTe sample is more complex.
-As shown in Fig.~\ref{fig:fig4} and Extended Data Fig.~\ref{figS:AHEsubtraction}, once the sample was glued to the strain cell, it cannot be simply driven back to a state exhibiting AHE loop shape comparable to that of the free-standing sample.
+In practice, however, the actual strain experienced by the sample often deviates from $\epsilon_{\mathrm {nom}}$ due to two major factors.
+The first is differential thermal expansion between the sample and the strain cell, which primarily shifts the effective zero-strain point.
+The thermal-expansion induced strain from the piezostacks is eliminated by the strain cell configuration \cite{hicksPiezoelectricbasedApparatusStrain2014a}.
+Thermal strain can nevertheless arise from differential contraction between the titanium frame and the sample, producing a temperature-dependent thermal strain $\epsilon_{\mathrm{th}}$ on the sample.
+To quantify this effect, we estimate the temperature-dependent change of the frame gap using a silicon strain gauge.
+A silicon gauge was mounted on the strain cell, fixed at one end to measure the free-standing $R_0(T)$ and at both ends to measure $R(T)$ under thermal strain.
+As shown in Extended Data Fig.~\ref{figS:Silicon}a, $R(T)$ remains smaller than $R_0(T)$, indicating that the titanium gap decreases on cooling.
+Taking the free-standing measurement as the zero-strain baseline $R_0(T)$, we compute $\epsilon_{\mathrm{Si}}(T)$ (with gauge factor $g$ as calibrated previously) and convert it to the gap change via $\Delta \mathrm{Gap}(T)=\epsilon_{\mathrm{Si}}(T)\,L_{\mathrm{Si}}$.
+Because the MnTe crystal also contracts on cooling, the net thermal strain experienced by a MnTe crystal glued across the gap is given by the mismatch between the frame-gap contraction and the MnTe in-plane lattice contraction \cite{baral2023giant}:

+Using the reported MnTe lattice parameter $a(T)$, we find that at 200~K the MnTe lattice contracts by $\sim$ 0.3$\,\%$ relative to room temperature, whereas the titanium gap contracts by only $\sim0.1\,\%$.
+The resulting mismatch corresponds to a tensile thermal strain of $\epsilon_{\mathrm{th}}\approx +0.2\,\%$ at 200~K.